-Looking at AAK’s financial performance 2016, the AAK Group’s CFO and acting CEO, Fredrik Nilsson, gives you an insightful analysis.
-He also looks ahead, telling you more on how AAK’s company programs will guide us during the next years.
+Looking at AAK’s financial performance 2017, the AAK Group’s CFO Fredrik Nilsson gives you an insightful analysis.
+He also looks ahead, telling you more on how AAK’s company program will guide us during the next years.

-With another good AAK year behind you, how would you describe the company’s financial performance?
+2017 saw another record-high operating profit for AAK, how would you describe the company’s financial performance?

-What are your comments on the cash flow?
+What are your comments on the company's cash flow?

-“For the fifth year in a row AAK increased the dividend paid.
-AAK strives to pay a stable dividend linked to the company’s long-term performance.
-Total paid dividend was SEK 328 million or 35 percent of the consolidated profit after tax,” Fredrik says.
+AAK strives to pay a stable dividend linked to the company’s long-term performance, and for the sixth year in a row we increased the dividend paid.
+Total paid dividend was SEK 370 million or 36 percent of the consolidated profit after tax.

 How do you allocate capital?